 Choose natural PB or sugar-free brands to keep carbs as low as possible.
 Or make your own at home by following this recipe.

-Other Peanut Nutrients and Benefits
+Beyond the Crunch: Exploring the Other Nutrients and Benefits of Peanuts

 As mentioned, peanuts are protein-rich.
 A 100g has a whopping 25g of protein or almost half the RDA.
 Not only are peanuts high in this nutrient, but peanut protein also has all 20 amino acids.